Skip to main content

 }

-The pricing configuration contains the configuration for the pricing calculation.
-You can configure the rounding behavior and the precision for the pricing calculation.
+The pricing configuration contains the configuration for pricing calculation.
+You can configure the rounding behavior and precision for pricing calculations.

 {